B.A., M.A., Stanford University

 International Environmental Law

-His research interests focus on international lawmaking and compliance.
+His scholarly interests focus on international lawmaking and compliance.
 Meyer’s current research examines the interaction of international and local rules on energy subsidies, the role of science in international lawmaking, the relationship between international energy institutions and climate change institutions, the codification of customary international law and the creation of non-binding "soft law" obligations, rather than binding treaty obligations.

 Before coming to Athens, he practiced law for several years at the U.S. Department of State Office of the Legal Adviser, where he represented the United States in commercial arbitrations and real property transactions all over the world.
 In addition, Meyer represented the United States in negotiations with a number of foreign governments on diplomatic law issues.
 Before joining the State Department, he served as a judicial clerk to Judge Neil M. Gorsuch of the U.S. Court of Appeals for the 10th Circuit.

 Epistemic Institutions and Epistemic Cooperation in International Environmental Governance, 2 Transnat'l Environ.
 L.15 (2013).